-The new facilities are also intended to fill the requirements for new products to be launched in the future (also to produce clinical trial quantities of drugs for evaluation).
-This is essential to the company's profitability in the severe Japanese pharmaceutical business environment.
+The new facilities were also intended to fill the requirements for new products to be launched in the future and produce clinical trial quantities of drugs for evaluation.

-The company started the construction of the Ibaraki manufacturing facility in 1999.
-The site was completed in July 2000.
-The Ehime Bio plant facility construction started in 2000.
-The building was scheduled to be completed by 2001 but actually took until early 2002 to complete.
+The company started constructing the Ibaraki manufacturing facility in 1999 and the site was completed in July 2000.
+The Ehime Bio plant facility’s construction started in 2000.
+It was scheduled to be completed by 2001 but took until early 2002 to complete.

-The newly constructed facility is a six-storey reinforced concrete building (with one section being seven storeys) and covers an area of about 1,400m².
-The first floor has been set up independently for the manufacture of parenterals (injectable drugs), while the second and upper floors were designed for the manufacture of solid preparations.
+The first floor is set up independently for the manufacture of parenterals (injectable drugs), while the second and upper floors were designed for the manufacture of solid preparations.
 The total floor space is approximately 8,500m².

-The cost for the plant (building only) was in the range of $9.9m.
+The cost for the plant was in the range of $9.9m.

-The Ehime Bio Plant new building was designed for the manufacture of new parenteral phamaceuticals and other sterile preparations together with Amlodim and Sediel production.
+The Ehime Bio Plant’s building was designed for the manufacture of new parenteral phamaceuticals and other sterile preparations, including Amlodim and Sediel.

-The new building is a two-storey, reinforced concrete structure with a building area of approximately 2,700m².
-The ground floor accommodates a manufacturing area and combined office/warehouse space, while the first floor houses the air conditioning plant room and other services.
+The building is a two-storey, reinforced concrete structure with a building area of approximately 2,700m².
+The ground floor accommodates a manufacturing area and a combined office/warehouse space, while the first floor houses an air conditioning plant room.

-The Ehime bio plant has a total floor area of approximately 18,890m², as compared with approximately 15,400m².
+The Ehime bio plant has a total floor area of approximately 18,890m².

-Since it opened, the Ehime Bio Plant has concentrated on the manufacture of the intermediate solution of Sumitomo’s natural alpha-interferon product Sumiferon by a cell culture process.
+Since it opened, the plant has concentrated on the manufacture of the intermediate solution of Sumitomo’s natural alpha-interferon product Sumiferon by a cell culture process.
 The aseptic techniques used in this process have been applied to the promising field of sterile preparations, and the company plans to make the Ehime Bio Plant the focus of its manufacturing efforts in this field.